nypublicradio/ember-wagtail-images/README.md

 />
 ```

-When your page is rendered it appear like this:
+When your page is rendered it will appear like this:
 ```html
 <img src="/32/fill-400x300" alt="An old red barn.">
 ```